reahl/reahl/reahl-doc/doc/devmanual/devenv.rst

 The reahl-workstation component of Reahl is meant to be installed separately on your own development workstation.
-It contains the `reahl` commandline and a few commands that are useful for pair programming.
+It contains the `reahl` command line and a few commands that are useful for pair programming.

 If you are on ubuntu install it like this: